By Jonathan Bernstein

 9. Finalize and Adapt Key Messages

 With holding statements available as a starting point, the Crisis Communications Team must continue developing the crisis-specific messages required for any given situation.
 The team already knows, categorically, what type of information its stakeholders are looking for.
 What should those stakeholders know about this crisis?
 Keep it simple.
 Have no more than three main messages that go to all stakeholders and, as necessary, some audience-specific messages for individual groups of stakeholders.
+You’ll need to adapt your messaging to different forms of media as well.
+For example, crisis messaging on Twitter often relies on sharing links to an outside page where a longer message is displayed, a must because of the platform’s 140 character limit.

 10. Post-Crisis Analysis